Professional Guide & Outfitter, Owner

 - experienced guides (30+ years)

-- excellent service... two hunters per guide on all big game hunts
+- excellent service...
+ONE hunter per guide on all big game hunts

-- a maximum of two hunters per party on lion hunts
+- a maximum of two hunters in the same party on lion hunts

 - 98% success ratio